dianafreeman/FTC-merger-notification-lookup/ReadMe.md

-# FTC Mergers & Acquisitions API
+# FTC Early [Merger] Nofitication Lookup
-## Early Termination Notice Lookup 👋
+####⚠️ Disclaimer ⚠️

-One Paragraph of project description goes here
+This app includes summaries of what I believe to be the general gist of FTC guidance on the terminology and concepts related to the [Early Notifications API](https://www.ftc.gov/developer/api/v0/endpoints/hsr-early-termination-notices).
+I looked at [this page,](https://www.ftc.gov/enforcement/premerger-notification-program) [this page](https://www.ftc.gov/enforcement/premerger-notification-program/early-termination-notices/about-early-termination-notices), and ~~read~~ skimmed [this blog post](https://www.ftc.gov/news-events/blogs/competition-matters/2017/08/getting-sync-hsr-timing-considerations).
+I have exactly zero legal training, and I did not do any additional research to verify my summaries.
+Trust/interpret these summaries with caution -- this is a purely a development demonstration.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Before you dive in

 This app doesn't ship with it's own database.
-Instead, it users an external API request.
+Instead, it uses an external API request.
 To bypass cross-origin request issues in the browser, a really (*really*) simple ExpressAPI handles this request for us.
 The API is offered by Data.Gov, so you'll need a working API key to make these requests work.

 Request Keys, Node environment settings, and the application port are all set in a `.env` file.
 Run